The Crime of the Century (2021 film): Fentanyl

 Part two of the documentary follows the mass marketing of Fentanyl.
 While the opioid crisis was killing over 40 people per day, Insys Therapeutics began to bribe doctors to overprescribe the drug, and a complex scheme to defraud insurance companies with fraudulent marketing tactics, and lawmakers who turned a blind eye to the crisis.
-Joe Rannazzisi (a retired DEA Agent), Jonathan Novak, Sari Horowitz, Scott Higham, Lenny Bernstein, David Lazarus, Nathaniel Yeager, Fred Wyshak, Ed Byrne, Will Kimbell, Alec Burkaloff, Sunrise Lee and Caleb Lainer appear in part two.
+Joe Rannazzisi (a retired DEA Agent), Jonathan Novak, Sari Horowitz, Scott Higham, Lenny Bernstein, David Lazarus, Nathaniel Yeager, Fred Wyshak, Ed Byrne, Will Kimbell, Alec Burlakoff, Sunrise Lee and Caleb Lainer appear in part two.

 The DEA's Diversion Control Division ensures that opioid pharmaceutical drugs are not diverted to the black market.

 Fentanyl is designed to manage the "breakthrough pain" of cancer patients who are near death; the drug is supposed to alleviate their suffering before death.

-According to Scott Higham and other commentators, there is an oligopoly of drug distributors: the three main companies are McKesson, Cardinal Health, and AmerisourceBergen.
+According to Scott Higham and other commentators, there is an oligopoly of drug distributors: the three main companies are McKesson Corporation, Cardinal Health, and AmerisourceBergen.

 Former U.S. deputy AG Jamie Gorelick is accused of lobbying on behalf of the drug industry.
 Similarly, former DEA lawyer Linden Barber is said to have become a lobbyist on behalf of Cardinal Health.

 Donald Trump nominates Tom Marino to become the "drug czar" in 2017.